 Date elected: July 2019 | Term: 3-year term, with 2 possible renewals

 Aaron is a Colorado native from Nederland, CO.
 He has been a member of the Fort Collins community since 1998.
 He is a registered Occupational Therapist and owner of “Awesome O Services”, specializing in home-health Occupational Therapy services, medical transport, home modification for disability access, and workplace office ergonomics.
 Aaron received a Bachelor’s Degree in Psychology and a Master’s Degree in Occupational Therapy from Colorado State University.
 Aaron began volunteering at the FoCo Cafe prior to its opening and has helped run the FoCo Cafe’s Bike-in Music Festival for the past six years.
 As a musician, sound engineer, and videographer in his spare time, Aaron has a passion for live music.
 He plays in a local band, “The Kitty Project”.

 Date elected: July 2021 | Term: 3-year term, with 2 possible renewals

 Mallory Garneau (Ex Officio)

 Executive Director, FoCo Cafe

-Mallory is a graduate of Colorado State University with a Masters Degree in Social Work and a minor in International Development.
+Mallory is a graduate of Colorado State University with a Master’s Degree in Social Work and a minor in International Development.
 She has a passion for empowerment, education, and travel.
 She is an adventurer, a motivator, and a people person.
-Mallory has worked as a English teacher in Thailand, has worked on social work projects in South Africa, and has over 10 years of experience working in restaurants and in customer service.
+Mallory has worked as an English teacher in Thailand, completed community engagement social work projects in South Africa, and has over 10 years of experience working in restaurants and customer service.
 She now oversees all operations of FoCo Cafe.